Max Maurey

 Max Maurey was a French playwright born in Paris in 1866 and died in Neuilly-sur-Seine in 1947.
-He was also the theatre manager of the Théâtre des Variétés from 1914 to 1940 and from 1944 to 1947, and director of the Théâtre du Grand Guignol.
+He was also the theatre manager of the Théâtre des Variétés from 1914 to 1940 and from 1944 to 1947, and director of the Théâtre du Grand Guignol from 1898 to 1914.

 Biographical notes

 He was an engineer, graduated from the École des mines and the École centrale des Arts et Manufactures.
 In 1897, he became managing director of the Théâtre du Grand-Guignol, a venue for which he wrote L'Atroce Volupté in collaboration with Georges Neveux.